iBoxen/swaggers/61c4fbbba37ede77bfcec8883de3f25a63aecd86/BluetoothSDKSwift/SWIFT_README.md

 * Type: `BluetoothMissingPermission` Description: `Missing bluetooth permission`<br>
 * Type: `OperationInProgressError` Description: `Scan is already in progress` | `Payload execution already in progress`<br>
 * Type: `TimeoutError` Description: `Operation timed out`<br>
+Explanation: Could happen if connection with the locker is lost during active operation.

 #### List of errors that could be returned from `open` and `isDoorsClosed`.
 * Type: `NoCandidatesError` Description: `Found no candidates`<br>